licarpen/aws-developer/README.md

   * format must be YAML or JSON format
   * .config extensions (ex: logging.config)
   * able to modify default settings using: option_settings
-  * can add resources such as RDS< ElastiCache, DynamoDB, etc
+  * can add resources such as RDS, ElastiCache, DynamoDB, etc
 * optimize in case of long deployment: package dependencies with source code to improve deployment performance and speed
 * deployment options for updates
   * all at once (instances not available to serve traffic during downtime)